Holger Chen

-Chen Chih-han (陳之漢 (Chén Zhīhàn); born 12 March 1979), also known by his English name Holger Chen, is a Taiwanese internet celebrity, entrepreneur, political activist, bodybuilder and mixed martial artist.
-He is also known popularly by the nickname Kuan Chang (館長 (Guǎnzhǎng); literally "gym manager") in Taiwan, being the founder and CEO of G. K. Fitness Club (成吉思汗健身俱樂部 (Genghis Khan Fitness Club)).
-As a casual actor, Chen made his first appearance as a cameo in the 2008 film Parking.
-He is referred by some as the Joe Rogan of Taiwan.
+Chen Chih-han (陳之漢 (Chén Zhīhàn); born 12 March 1979), also known by his English name Holger Chen, is a Taiwanese internet personality, mixed martial artist and bodybuilder.
+He is also known popularly by the nickname Kuan Chang (館長 (Guǎnzhǎng, gym manager)) in Taiwan, being the founder and CEO of G. K. Fitness Club (成吉思汗健身俱樂部 (Genghis Khan Fitness Club)).

 Early life

 Born Chen Szu-han (陳思翰 (陈思翰, Chén Sīhàn)) in Luzhou Township, Taipei County, Chen was raised by a single mother and has an elder sister.
 His father, born to a wealthy family in Yilan, was a businessman who settled in the United States.
-Chen's mother was his father's mistress, and she raised her children by herself in Taiwan.
+His mother was his father's mistress, and she raised her children as a single parent in Taiwan.
 His father died when he was in first grade.

 Hailing from a poor single parent family, Chen was often beaten and bullied by his schoolmates in his youth.
 The fathers of his bullies would sometimes join the abuse.
 When Chen was fifteen years old, he dropped out of school and began working to support his family.

 Chen served in the Republic of China Marine Corps from 1998 to 2001.
 During his military service, he was involved in the relief operation of the 1999 Jiji earthquake.

-After he was discharged from Marine Corps service, Chen worked odd jobs such as porter, deliveryman and salesman.
-He later joined the United Bamboo Gang for two years and had more than 100 men under him at one point.
-To support his men, Chen had to take on credit card loans.
+After he was discharged from Marine Corps service, Chen worked odd jobs, including those as a porter, deliveryman and salesman.
+He became a member of the United Bamboo Gang for two years and headed a crew of over 100 members.
+To support his gang affiliation, Chen had to take on credit card loans.
 After he quit the triad, he became a restaurateur with the help of friends to pay off his debt.
 Chen often warns his audience against the dangers of working in organized crime.
+Ever since he was discharged from the military, he has maintained a consistent fitness routine.
+His relentless dedication to fitness and martial arts training inspired his dream of opening his own gym.